-In the U.S., your odds of getting married and staying that way forever are just about even.
-This divorce rate means that there’s a lot of money to made in from working for clients who want to the best possible outcome from a parting of ways and, consequently, there are a lot of attorneys who want to get at it.
+In the United States, your odds of getting married and staying that way forever are just about even.
+This divorce rate means that there's a lot of money to made in from working for clients who want to the best possible outcome from a parting of ways—and, consequently, there are a lot of attorneys who want to get at it.

 When competing for new business, it may behoove lawyers not to impart everything that their schooling and experience has taught them to prospective clients.
-That’s partly because some of what they know is not what a client wants to hear and painting an optimistic picture of the outcome can secure new business.
-What’s more, they might know something that, if they shared it with a new client, could negatively affect their bottom line.
-Below are twenty secrets that a divorce level may not want to share with you.
-And for more on doing divorce right, consider the 40 Best Ways to Prepare for Divorce.
+That's partly because some of what they know is not what a client wants to hear and painting an optimistic picture of the outcome can secure new business.
+What's more, they might know something that, if they shared it with a new client, could negatively affect their bottom line.
+Below are twenty secrets that a divorce lawyer may not want to share with you.

 No one wants to lead by asking you to make some dramatic cuts in your expenditure, but you would do well to take a long, cold look at your cash flow and think of ways to make some significant changes if need be.
 Seeing a big dip in the manner to which you've become accustomed is dispiriting, but it's better to temporarily cut corners in your lifestyle than be represented by a bargain basement lawyer who could miss opportunities in getting you a favorable outcome.